uwarring82/AdvLab_Guide/Main.md

 ### 1. Known Criteria

-You can only be judged on criteria you knew about before you did the work.
+You can only be assessed using criteria you knew about before you did the work.

-If the criteria were not accessible to you beforehand, any decision based on them is invalid.
+If the criteria were not accessible to you beforehand, any decision based on them cannot be enforced.

 ### 2. Proportional Authority

-You can only be held responsible for things you had control over.
+You can only be held responsible for things you could reasonably influence.

-If you had no authority to change something, you cannot be blamed for it.
+If you had no realistic way to change something, you cannot be held responsible for it.

 ### 3. Traceable Decisions

-Every decision that affects your standing must have:
+Every decision that affects your status in the course must have:

 - A named person who made it
 - A stated reason

-Decisions without both are invalid.
+If either is missing, the decision cannot be enforced.

 ### 4. Separation of Layers

 Three things are kept separate:

-- Why we do things (meaning)
+- Why we do things (purpose)
 - How we do things (procedure)
 - Who decides (authority)

-No document or decision may mix these in a way that hides which one is being used.
+No document or decision may mix these in a way that makes it unclear which one is being used.

 ### 5. Symmetric Visibility

 Every rule that applies to you must be visible to you.

-Every rule that applies to others must be visible to you too.
+The rules that define how decisions are made must also be visible to you.

-If you cannot see a rule, it cannot be enforced against you.
+If you cannot access a rule that is used against you, it cannot be enforced against you.

 ### 6. Correctable Error

 One mistake does not end your participation.

-If you acknowledge an error and follow a documented correction path, you cannot be permanently excluded for that error alone.
+If you acknowledge an error and follow a documented correction path, you cannot be excluded from the course for that error alone.

 -----

 ## Accountability Structure

-This section states how accountability works.
-Making it visible creates it.
+This section explains who is accountable to whom.
+Making it visible makes it easier to use.

 ### The Chain